sashman/google-api-ruby-client-samples/drive/README.md

 ## Set up the sample

-Create a text file named `document.txt`, containing the text `Hello world!`.
+Create a text file named `document.docx`.

 ## Run the Sample